 We’re in the thick of the holiday baking and gift giving season.
-I always think that sweets are the way to go when gifting something edible (more giftable sweet treats coming soon!).
-This is the first year that I’ve made (and gifted) cookie mix in a jar.
-It’s the perfect way to give someone a shortcut to homemade cookies.
+I always think that sweets are the way to go when gifting something edible.
+This Cookie Mix in a Jar is the perfect way to give someone a shortcut to homemade cookies.
+And who doesn’t love freshly baked cookies?

 M&M Cookie Mix In A Jar